dayeya/wombat/README.md

 # Development Goals
 - [X] Compiled
 - [X] Statically typed
-- [ ] Rich and easy-to-understand syntax
+- [X] Rich and easy-to-understand syntax
-- [ ] Fast to ship, fun to develop.
+- [X] Fast to ship, fun to develop.
+- [X] **Readable** and professional, by encforcing developers who are usually dismissive of clean code to start sticking to it.
+- [ ] Turing-complete
 - [ ] Cross-platform.
 DISCLAIMER - ATM THE COMPILER SUPPORTS ONLY UNIX-OS.
-- [ ] **Readable** and professional, by encforcing developers who are usually dismissive of clean code to start sticking to it.
-- [ ] Turing-complete

 # Language vision
 Here, you can find wombats visions.